philthephatman/awesome-hacking-lists/udpsec.md

 - [Hack](https://github.com/source-foundry/Hack) - A typeface designed for source code
 - [docker-gitlab](https://github.com/sameersbn/docker-gitlab) - Dockerized GitLab
 - [dnspop](https://github.com/bitquark/dnspop) - Analysis of DNS records to find popular trends
-- [vulhub](https://github.com/vulhub/vulhub) - Docker-Compose file for vulnerability environment
+- [vulhub](https://github.com/vulhub/vulhub) - Docker-Compose files for vulnerability environments
 - [GhostInTheNet](https://github.com/cryptolok/GhostInTheNet) - Ultimate Network Stealther that makes Linux a Ghost In The Net and protects from MITM/DOS/scan
 - [Ubuntu-Telemetry-Free-Privacy-Secure](https://github.com/butteff/Ubuntu-Telemetry-Free-Privacy-Secure) - Bash script, which helps to remove telemetry and do system more private and secure
 - [arm-docker-fixes](https://github.com/DieterReuter/arm-docker-fixes) - Scripts and hotfixes to fix some issues with Docker on ARM devices